Grove City Parks and Recreation COVID-19 Update | July 31

 Sports and Facilities

 - A summer-fall youth baseball season is being offered.
-Practices begin the week of Monday, July 13.
 Opening Day is Saturday, Aug.
 8 with games held in August, September and October.
 The registrations of players who signed up for the spring-summer league are applied to this season; a separate fall league will not be offered in 2020.
-Players who cannot participate may call the office through June 30 to receive a refund.

-- Fall adult softball leagues are on; registration is during July.
+- Fall adult softball leagues are on; registration is open during July.
+Games start Aug.
+16.

 - Eagle Pavilion is closed until further notice.